k2controls/piRover01/sp2/w10/index.md

 ---

 ### Assignments
 - **W10** Assignments - This is an assessment week.
-Complete Project 2 and submit using the P02 link below.
-Enter technical debt and retrospective using the other links below.
+Complete Project 2 and submit using the Moodle link provided.
+Enter technical debt and retrospective using the other links located at the end of the Sprint.
     - **P02**
     - **Debt02**
     - **Retro02**